fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_description_models.md

 end concurrent;
 ```

+For simulation purposes this will be resolved by the resolution table of the *std_logic* type.
+However, this will not work when synthesized to hardware.

-This can be resolved using e.g. a conditional statement like shown below.
+You then have to make sure that it is either one or the other that is assigned at any given time.
+E.g., using a conditional statement like shown below.

 ```vhdl
 architecture concurrent of multiple is